techraed/bot-motivator/CONTRIBUTING.md

 # Issues and Pull Requests
 We don't have any strict rules concerning opening issues or pull requests.
 Just suggest your ideas, edits or inform about issues, bugs within GitHub instruments.
+Code cleaning and minor refactoring is always welcomed.

 # Work flow
 Contribute to project by pull requesting changes made in checkouted from develop branches.